 - The timid vs the bragging realtor.
 Clothes and cars do not necessarily show the true picture of the agent’s success.
 Some agents in Calgary ‘walk the walk and talk the talk’.
 But they don’t necessarily perform in the best interests of their client.
 Furthermore, the braggarts tend to be poor listeners.

 Questions to ask a realtor

 Whom you choose as a realtor is not easy.
-We always contend it is wise to interview 3 agents before making a selection.
+We always see it as wise to interview 3 agents before making a choice.
 Asking a few questions can clarify a lot.
 Sample questions you may wish to ask are:

 - How long have you been in business?

 - Are you part-time or full-time in real estate.
 This may determine the availability of the agent.

 - How does your brokerage support you with training, or where or from whom did you get the most training?
 (We admit that the education in real estate is limited.
 Realtors learn it in the field, via office training or with a mentor.)